liseda-lab/SSMC/README.md

 Once the configurations are finished, run through CLI using the JSON as the only argument.

 ### Test Run
-The folder "Example" contains the necessary files for a test run, provided you already have the Gene Ontology (GO) owl file.
+The folder "Example" contains the necessary files for a test run (includes also the expected results files), provided you already have the Gene Ontology (GO) owl file.